Chubby Buddy: Tommy’s Dog (with dognitude and dognity) Quote: “Dog is I, and Dog I am.”

 I don’t remember the name of the instructor.
 For lack of better words I want to call him the Dog Whisperer, but I’ve been warned that that would be copyright infringement; so I call him Al. Now Al was quite the character.
 He wouldn’t get animals to just roll over, he would teach them to do the most spectacular stunts ever.
 He would just go up to any animal, no matter how rowdy, untrained, and vicious it was, say something by its ear, and the animal would obey.
 Dogs danced, cats cried, parrots sang, monkeys lied.
 There were no limits.

-Tommy Tool quickly learned the art of communicating with animals.
-In his graduation day, he spoke in the commencement speech, saying things like “Now that I hold the power of the animal kingdom, you will rue the day that you oppressed us.
+Tommy Tool quickly learned the art of communicating with animals, or at least, how to talk to them (the listening part was hard for him to do).
+In his graduation day, he spoke in the commencement speech, saying things like “Now that I hold the power to rule the animal kingdom, you will rue the day that you oppressed animals.
 The man shall see what the animal can do to set things right!”
 The crowd cheered, but they weren’t paying attention anyway.
 Tommy was in his Marxist years, so he felt obligated to say something revolutionary, but no one had really paid attention, least of all his parents.
 In fact, after people finished clapping, his parents yelled out, “there!
 You’re finished already.
 Get off the stage, stupid!”
 Tommy sheepishly obeyed.

 After graduation it was impossible for Tommy to get a job.
 Employers told him that he must have experience before he gets experience, no matter what degree he has, or where he got it from.
 They didn’t even give him a chance to demonstrate his skill at imitating the mating call of the Siberian donkey, which was the first thing he had learned in his second semester in college.
 Left with no other choice, he turned to a life of crime.